 This would make his task—and that it had already turned into a task, of this he felt pretty certain—so much easier.
 It also prescribed his window of opportunity.
 The bottles, he reasoned, would be unlikely to be there, or come into much use, out of or towards the end of the season.
 And the season was not yet in swing.
-It was early June, the sea temperature at around twelve degrees Celsius was not yet attractive to casual bathers (even if some hardy swimmers could always be spotted of a late afternoon or early evening dipping themselves into the water), and so it would make sense, he believed, to strike at a significant-enough moment, soon.
+It was early June, the sea temperature at around twelve degrees Celsius was not yet attractive to casual bathers (even if some hardy swimmers could always be spotted taking a late afternoon or early evening dip in the water), and so it would make sense, he believed, to strike at a significant-enough moment, soon.

 George’s one or two friends at school were not the kind you could make accomplices in what he knew was not going to be an easy undertaking, and also not one designed to make him popular with his relatively new neighbours or the holidaymakers who rented the huts for the summer or part thereof.
 He had no confidant either.
 The time frame he had just set himself was clearly too short to acquire one too, and so he would have to rely on his own resources and relish the moment, when it came, most likely on his own.
 This did not make George sad, he was used to doing things on his own.

 Except, there was a boy at school who liked and watched him more than he knew.
-Whether it was a teenage crush, or simple idolisation of an older, cooler, more worldly youth, or whether it was something else, neither George, nor the boy, nor their parents, nor the Earnest Psychologist, would ever be able to tell with any degree of certainty, or authority, even though the Earnest Psychologist tried.
+Whether it was a teenage crush, or simple idolisation of an older, cooler, more worldly youth, or whether it was something else, neither George, nor the boy, nor their parents, nor the Earnest Psychologist would ever be able to tell with any degree of certainty, or authority, though the Earnest Psychologist most certainly tried.

 The boy’s name was Andy, and he was two years younger than George, just turned thirteen.
 He’d been aware of George for a good few weeks now, ever since George had arrived at school, as it happened, and he’d known, instinctively, that there was something special, something noteworthy, something edgy and therefore interesting about him.
 He half expected to find that George owned a snake or collected spiders or kept a diary in Esperanto, none of which George did.
 Still, Andy’s young, distant assessment of George’s character was not altogether wide of the mark.